The Brian Lee Era

 Their effort helped land a No. 14 national ranking at the end of the 2009 season in the final Top 25 ranking released by the National Soccer Coaches Association of America.
 It marked the second year in a row for LSU to finish a campaign as high as No. 14 in the national rankings.

-World-class midfielder Malorie Rutledge was at the center of LSU's emergence into the national spotlight.
-After being recruited by Lee as part of a heralded Class of 2006, the Sharpsburg, Ga., product wrapped up her collegiate career in 2009 as the most decorated Tiger to step on the pitch.
+Midfielder Malorie Rutledge was at the center of LSU’s emergence into the national spotlight.
+After being recruited by Lee as part of a heralded Class of 2006, the Sharpsburg, Georgia, product wrapped up her collegiate career in 2009 as the most decorated Tiger to step on the pitch.
 Rutledge earned consensus All-America accolades in 2008 and 2009, while also being picked as a two-time SEC Offensive Player of the Year and three-time First-Team All-SEC performer during her brilliant career.

 Rutledge rewrote the school record books in four seasons in Baton Rouge while setting LSU career records with 46 assists and 102 points from 2006-09.
-She added 28 goals as the club's most prolific scorer in its 17 years of collegiate competition.
-Rutledge wrapped up her career with an NCAA-leading 18 assists as a senior in 2009 in shattering her own team single-season mark.
+She added 28 goals as the club’s most prolific scorer in its 21 years of collegiate competition.
+Rutledge wrapped up her career with an NCAA-leading 18 assists as a senior in 2009, shattering her own team single-season mark.

-While Lee has coached 14 Tigers to 27 All-SEC selections in his seven seasons, LSU was recognized with a team-best five all-conference selections in 2009.
+While Lee has coached 26 Tigers to 41 All-SEC selections in his 11 seasons, LSU was recognized with a team-best five all-conference selections in 2009.

 Joining Rutledge on the All-SEC squad were defender Chelsea Potts (first-team), midfielder Allysha Chapman (second-team), midfielder Melissa Clarke (second-team) and forward Carlie Banks (all-freshman).
 Both Clarke and Potts ended their collegiate careers in 2009 as three-time All-SEC performers following their senior season.

-The Tigers nearly matched that performance in 2011 as they again finished runner-up for the SEC championship with a 13-8-1 overall record and their second-best league mark in program history at 8-3 with 24 points on the final SEC table.
-That earned the Tigers their fourth SEC West title and fourth at-large berth into the NCAA Tournament in the last five seasons.
+The Tigers nearly matched that performance in 2011 as they again finished runner-up for the SEC Championship with a 13-8-1 record and their second-best league mark in program history at 8-3 with 24 points on the final SEC table.
+That earned the Tigers their fourth SEC West title and fourth at-large berth into the NCAA Tournament in a five-year span.

 Chapman led the charge for the Tigers in 2011 with her second First-Team All-SEC selection and third All-SEC honor in her collegiate career.
 She also made history by becoming the first LSU Tiger to be selected the SEC Defensive Player of the Year with her performance as one of the premier defensive talents in all of college soccer.

-Five Tigers were again honored as All-SEC selections a year ago as Chapman was joined on the squad by seniors Taryne Boudreau (first-team) and Natalie Martineau (second-team) and freshmen Alex Arlitt (all-freshman) and Jodi Calloway (all-freshman).
+Five Tigers were again honored as All-SEC selections in 2011 as Chapman was joined on the squad by seniors Taryne Boudreau (first-team) and Natalie Martineau (second-team) and freshmen Alex Arlitt (all-freshman) and Jodi Calloway (all-freshman).

-Individually, Lee has coached five athletes to All-America honors and six athletes to Freshman All-America honors in 18 seasons as a head coach.
-In addition, he has coached four Southern Conference Players of the Year, five Southern Conference Freshmen of the Year and three SEC Players of the Year, while guiding his athletes to a total of 79 all-conference selections since his first season as a head coach in 1994.
+Individually, Lee has coached five athletes to All-America honors and nine athletes to Freshman All-America honors in 21 seasons as a head coach.
+In addition, he has coached four Southern Conference Players of the Year, five Southern Conference Freshmen of the Year and three SEC Players of the Year, while guiding his athletes to a total of 92 all-conference selections since his first season as a head coach in 1994.

 Despite finishing in 12th place in the final SEC standings in each of the previous two seasons prior to Lee’s arrival in Baton Rouge, LSU Soccer has shown steady progress and continued staying power in their ascent to the top of the SEC as the squad finished in eighth place in 2005 and 2006, fourth place in 2007 and second place in 2008, 2009 and 2011.